xcat2/confluent-docs/docs/configureconfluent.md

 At which point, `n1` has location and IMM address configured just by virtue of the nodes it was assigned to.
 Note that membership in the `everything` group is automatic, even if not listed in the groups for a node to be in, it will nevertheless land in that group.

+For information on using confluent to aid in autoconfiguration and mac address collection (whether automatic or manual), see [Node discovery and autoconfiguration with confluent]({{ site.baseurl }}/documentation/confluentdisco.html).